copybar/copybar-jekyll/README.md

 Jekyll Bootstrap preconfigured with Copybar.
 Put your username in _includes/JB/setup.
 New pages and posts come loaded with Copybar elements, ready for editing, right in your browser.

+## Quickstart Guide

+1. Download or clone this repository
+2. In the terminal, cd *the root directory of what you downloaded*
+3. With a text editor, edit '_includes/JB/setup' to include your Copybar username
+4. Generate your first post with the command 'rake post title='Hello World'
+5. Run your new blog with the command 'jekyll --server'
+6. Visit your blog at <http://localhost:4000>
+7. Begin editing with Copybar

 ## Copybar Configuration